-The tool kit is located under the passenger seat.
-(See page 3-34.)
+The tool kit is in the location shown.
 The information included in this manual and the tools provided in the tool kit are intended to assist you in the performance of preventive maintenance and minor repairs.
 However, a torque wrench and other tools are necessary to perform certain maintenance work correctly.